Community Coordinated Burn Care

 Current Status

-If you would like to participate in the burn care training, members of our research team will contact you to arrange a date/time suitable for a face-to-face meeting.
+Members of our research team will then contact you to arrange a date and time suitable for a face-to-face meeting.
 We should only need an hour of your time; we will provide lunch and answer any questions you may have about the training.
 During this meeting, we will also discuss future dates for the burn care training to be delivered at your ACCHS.

 Reference